sci-oer/oo-course-wiki/inputOutput/stdin.md

 userAnswer = keyboardScanner.nextLine();
 System.out.println("Your answer was " + userAnswer);
 ```
 The nextLine method of the Scanner class returns all the text up to the next 'newline' character (`\n`) but does not include the newline character in the returned String.
+The nextLine method does advance the Scanner currentPosition pointer to the character immediately after the newline character.

+Other methods of the `Scanner` class such as `nextInt()` or `nextDouble()` do not scan past the newline character in the stream so users of those methods will need to move past the newline on their own.